IMPROVE YOUR SMILE

 COSMETIC DENTISTRY IS AN ART AND A SCIENCE

-Let us help you achieve your smile goals!
+Let us help you achieve your smile goals with cosmetic dentistry in Cedar Hill or Midlothian, Texas!
 Cosmetic dentistry is different from general dental care; it is both an art and science.
-By providing cosmetic dental care, your dentist is able to offer smile enhancement, restoration, and maintenance treatments for optimal dental health.
+By providing cosmetic dental care, Dr. Clark can offer smile enhancement, restoration, and maintenance treatments for optimal dental health.
 Using cutting-edge techniques and advanced materials, our office proudly offers you a beautiful, natural smile and all the benefits that come with it.

 Feel more confident about your appearance with a new smile that is as beautiful as it is healthy.
 You no longer have to suffer from missing, chipped, discolored, or crooked teeth.
-Contact our practice today and schedule your smile makeover!
+Contact Clark Dental Group today and schedule your smile makeover!

 While most traumatic dental injuries occur in children and teenagers, people of all ages can be affected, usually as a result of sports mishaps, automobile accidents, or bad falls.
 If you’ve experienced a traumatic dental injury it is important to visit your endodontist in order to determine any necessary treatment.
 Any dental injury, even if apparently mild, requires examination by a dentist or an endodontist immediately.
 Sometimes, neighboring teeth suffer an additional, unnoticed injury that will only be detected by a thorough dental exam.